Preds win from ousting Ducks to reach 1st Stanley Cup Final

 Laviolette simply tapped Rinne, the three-time Vezina Trophy finalist and Nashville's strong farm system for help.

-Pontus Aberg, who played only nine games with the Predators all season, scored the game-winner on his first career playoff goal.
+Pontus Aberg, who played only 15 games with the Predators all season, scored the winner on his first career playoff goal.
 Of Nashville's 11 wins, 10 Predators have winning goals.
 Frederick Gaudreau, another Milwaukee call-up, helped fill in at center in his postseason debut and won 10 of 14 face-offs against the best team on the dot in these playoffs.

 Rinne, who shut out the Blackhawks twice in Chicago to open this postseason, played arguably his best game yet.
 He made 32 saves and aggressively played the puck to help hold off the Ducks.
 Rinne is 11-4 in these playoffs, and his 1.62 goals-against average is the fourth-lowest with his .942 save percentage the fourth-highest in NHL history with a minimum of 15 games played.